xltechasia/mkzfsonlinux/README.md

 DESCRIPTION
     mkzfsonlinux is based on https://github.com/zfsonlinux/zfs/wiki/Ubuntu%2016.04%20Root%20on%20ZFS

-    *** WILL DESTROY DATA - Use at own risk - Only tested in limited scenarios with Ubuntu MATE 16.04.1
+    *** WILL DESTROY DATA - Use at own risk - Only tested in limited scenarios with Ubuntu MATE 16.04.1 Live USB

-    Builds a ZFS pool on supplied disks, run Ubiquity Installer, create a minimal bootable environment or copying an existing working install
+    Builds a ZFS pool on supplied disks, runs the Ubiquity Installer, then copies the installation from the temporary volume (/dev/zd0) to the ZFS pool.

 OPTIONS
     -h|--help   -   Display this help & exit